Post date: 12/7/2020

-Any visitor who violates any of the above guidelines, will be asked to end the visit and leave the building.
-Sun Health reserves the right to restrict visitors who would risk the health and safety of our residents and team members.
+Any visitor who violates any of the above guidelines, will be asked to end the visit.
+Sun Health reserves the right to restrict or remove visitors who would risk the health and safety of our residents and team members.

 If you have a loved one at one of our campuses, please read below for additional information on safety measures for residents, visitors and staff.
 You may also contact us anytime at Info@SunHealth.org